Curriculum & Requirements

 The Clinic provides training in cognitive-behavioral, interpersonal, motivational, and psychodynamic therapy to treat addictive and impulse control disorders, anxiety disorders, attention deficit/hyperactivity disorder, behaviour problems of childhood (e.g., bedwetting, school refusal), eating disorders, interpersonal problems, mood disorders, oppositional defiant disorder, perfectionism and other personality-related maladjustment, psychophysiological disorders (e.g., headache, hypertension), and somatoform disorders.
 Training in neuropsychological assessment and rehabilitation may also be available in the Clinic.

 In our program and training clinic, we are committed to training that ensures that graduate students develop the knowledge, skills, and attitudes to work effectively with members of the public who embody a variety of demographics, attitudes, beliefs, and values.
-Consistent with this principle, policy in the UBC training program does not allow discrimination on the basis of age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, or socioeconomic status in the services provided.
-Thus, students should expect to be assigned clients that may differ from them on these variables and present challenges for them at some point in training.
+Consistent with this principle, we do not allow discrimination on the basis of age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, or socioeconomic status in the services provided.
+Students should expect to work with clients who differ from themselves in various ways during their training.

 When graduate students’ attitudes, beliefs, or values create tensions that negatively impact the training process or their ability to effectively treat members of the public, the program faculty and clinical supervisors are committed to a developmental training approach that is designed to support the acquisition of broad professional competence in working with clients/patients from diverse populations.
 Because students will have to navigate these sorts of clinical situations in their future careers, the program has a responsibility to prepare students to do so in a safe and ethical manner.